DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### Enter Passenger Details

+   For Adult Passengers, there is the option of either Telephone Number or Email Address<br>
+   **At least one of these contact details are mandatory for the *Adult 1* Passenger** <br>
+   Whilst for a Child or Infant Passenger, the Date of Birth needs to be entered

 <details>
 <summary>Enter the First and Last Name of each passenger</summary>
 <br/>

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/cf138aa1-45df-4882-bfd0-19374ca50f01)

-   For Adult Passengers, there is the option of either Telephone Number or Email Address<br>
-   **At least one of these contact details are mandatory for the *Adult 1* Passenger**

 <br/>
 <summary>Return or one-way journey</summary>

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/ceb8e8b7-e55f-4c96-91a4-a8f6b8064d37)

-<summary>Adults, Children and Infants - then Press Continue</summary>
+<summary>Adults, Children and Infants - then click Continue</summary>

 ![image](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/assets/91061592/ee9d7b31-7742-49d4-8980-d710a42a6fa7)